sagemath/trac_to_gh/Issue 4002.md

 # Issue 4002: raise coverage of sage.graphs to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4002

 Original creator: rlm